FAQ

 Drag is the rudder force component along the incidence flow direction, which consists of skin friction drag and form drag.

 Drag roughly increases parabolically with the angle of attack.
-The friction drag is caused by the frictional shear stress and determined by the size of the wetted surface.
+The friction drag is caused by the frictional shear stress and determined by the size of the wetted surface

 The form drag, also known as viscous pressure drag or pressure drag, primarily depends on the shape of the rudder.
-Our rudder shapes vary from 4" Flatwater, 9" Weed, 9" Standard, 11.25 High Aspect.
+Our rudder shapes vary from 4" Flatwater, 9" Weed, 9"Standard, 11.25 High Aspect.

 Ozone rudders are designed for minimal drag.
 The high aspect rudders are designed to increase the efficiency and control in rough water and avoid stall angle.

-Installing a rudder for Hurricane Vr2
+Installing a ruder for Hurricane V2

 Installing a rudder for Tempest OC2